kodiua/angular-styleguide-es6/README.md

 ### Assigning Controllers
 ###### [Style [Y038](#style-y038)]

-  - When a controller must be paired with a view and either part may be re-used by other controllers or views, define controllers along with their routes.
+  - When a controller must be paired with a view and either entity may be re-used by other controllers or views, define controllers along with their routes.

     Note: If a View is loaded via another means besides a route, then use the `ng-controller="AvengersController as avengers"` syntax.